FezzedOne/epsilon-rp/Server rules.md

 =============

 -   **Do not bring a toxic and shitty attitude to this community.
 If you don't like it, there's the door.**
--   **Harassment and abuse of other community members are NOT allowed.** *Any* harassment or abuse of community members, or endorsement of such, within this community or in relation to Starbound roleplay falls under the purview of this rule.
-Violators may be permabanned without appeal or even preemptively banned before joining.
+-   **Harassment and abuse of other community members are NOT allowed.** *Any* harassment or abuse of community members, or endorsement of such, within this community or in relation to Starbound roleplay, falls under the purview of this rule.
+Violators may be permabanned or even preemptively banned before joining; preemptive bans will be publicly listed.
 If you are being harassed or abused over Starbound roleplay, feel free to privately report it to staff.
 -   **No spamming or botting.**
 -   **Profanity and swearing are allowed.** Just don't overdo it.
 -   **Use brackets for out-of-character chat in in-character areas (e.g., #ic-comms, #space-rp and SB server hubs).
 Like this:**\